merenlab/merenlab.org/data/ibd-gut-metabolism/index.md

 Now comes the time to put all the data we just generated together into Figure 3.

-#### Panel B
+#### Panel A

-Panel B of this figure was drawn using the anvi'o interactive interface.
+Panel A of this figure was drawn using the anvi'o interactive interface.
 It includes the phylogenetic tree, taxonomy information, per-genome detection ratios, percent abundances, HMI score and class, and heatmap of completeness scores for each of the IBD-enriched pathways.

 To replicate this figure, you'll first draw the top of the panel, which contains all the data listed above except for the heatmap of module completeness.
 Combine the taxonomy information (taken from GTDB) with the HMI score and HMI/non-HMI genome label (taken from the output you generated earlier, or alternatively `TABLES/01_GTDB_GENOMES_INFO.txt`) into one file, and then run the program {% include PROGRAM name="anvi-interactive" %} with the inclusion of genome phylogeny to bring everything together in the anvi'o intearctive interface: